Spirit-Xela/Xela-Graphics/README.md

       * freetype.dll: xelagraphics_(version)_(x86/x64)/freetype_(version)/(win32/win64)
     * Click apply.
 * You're done!
 You can now use Xela Graphics in your project.
+* When including header files from XelaGraphics in your project, be sure to prefix header file names with xela/graphics/
+  * Such as `#include <xela/graphics/XelaGraphics.h>`
 </details>

 <details>